 From the earliest days of the Samuel family business, social responsibility has directly shaped every aspect of our enterprise.
 Based on his philosophy of giving back and improving our community, third-generation owner Sigmund Samuel was responsible for developing the Canadiana Collection at the Royal Ontario Museum and the undergraduate library at the University of Toronto.
 Building on this tradition, the Samuel Family Foundation was established by fourth-generation owners Ernest and Elizabeth Samuel in 1993, with a focus on the arts, education, and healthcare, which included support for the Royal Ontario Museum and the Princess Margaret Cancer Centre.

-Under the current leadership of Kim Samuel, the Foundation’s mandate has expanded to include poverty, human rights, climate change, youth and older people’s empowerment, and universal design.
+In recent years, the Foundation’s mandate has expanded to include poverty eradication, human rights, climate change, youth and older people’s empowerment, and universal design.
 The Samuel Family Foundation also works closely with several key partners and collaborators on its Social Connectedness Program.
 Designed to overcome social isolation and create a greater sense of community, this core Samuel Family Foundation initiative focuses on grassroots knowledge and programs to build caring communities and advocate for inclusive policy change.